vidyalathabadde/simpleCUBLAS_LU/guided_simpleCUBLAS_LU_SYCLMigration/README.md

-﻿# `convolutionSeparable` Sample
+﻿# `simpleCUBLAS_LU` Sample

-The convolution separable is a process in which a single convolution can be divided into two or more convolutions to produce the same output.
+The simpleCUBLAS_LU is a process in which a single convolution can be divided into two or more convolutions to produce the same output.
 The original CUDA* source code is migrated to SYCL for portability across GPUs from multiple vendors.

 | Area              | Description
 |:---                   |:---
-| What you will learn              | Migrate convolutionSeparable from CUDA to SYCL and optimize
+| What you will learn              | Migrate simpleCUBLAS_LU from CUDA to SYCL
 | Time to complete              | 15 minutes
-| Category                      | Code Optimization
+| Category                      | Concepts and Functionality

 ## Purpose

-The sample shows the migration of convolutionSeperable from CUDA to SYCL using SYCLomatic tool and optimizing the migrated sycl code further to achieve good results.
+The sample shows the migration of simpleCUBLAS_LU from CUDA to SYCL using SYCLomatic tool and optimizing the migrated sycl code further to achieve good results.

 >**Note**: We use Intel® open-sources SYCLomatic migration tool which assists developers in porting CUDA code automatically to SYCL code.
 To finish the process, developers complete the rest of the coding manually and then tune to the desired level of performance for the target architecture.
 Users can also use Intel® DPC++ Compatibility Tool which comes along with the Intel® oneAPI Base Toolkit.